sysbiolux/rFASTCORMICS/README.md

 	- Benchmarking (Pacheco et al., 2016, Frontiers in Physiology)
 	- rFASTCORMICS (Pacheco et al., 2019, EBioMedicine)

+Last major update was on April 26, 2021.

 <!------------------------------------------------------------------------------------------------>
 #  for rFASTCORMICS